Hey, I have another photo for you from last weekend:

 This was taken while I was snowboarding with my son.

 Shoulder injuries are common in skiing and snowboarding.
-So today, I will share three exercises that you can do if you have shoulder weakness that affects your shoulder function.
+So, I will share three exercises that you can do if you have shoulder weakness that affects your shoulder function.

-“Today, I was at the gym working out and my workout partner noticed that my shoulder blades were winging when I was doing push ups.
+“Today, I was at the gym working out, and my workout partner noticed that my shoulder blades were winging [sticking out] when I was doing pushups.
 Is this a bad thing?
-What are some exercise that I can do to fix this?”
+What are some exercises that I can do to fix this?”

-You need to work on these three things: activation, endurance, and strength of your shoulder blade muscle.
+You need to work on these three things: activation, endurance and the strength of your shoulder blade muscle.
 If you don’t, you increase the risk of injury in the muscles of the shoulder joint.
 Here are the three exercises that you can do.

 #1 – Set the Scapula

 This is a basic exercise where you set the scapula and activate the muscles around the shoulder blades.
 Stand upright.
 Bring your shoulder blades back and pull down, holding this position for a couple of seconds.
 Relax and then repeat the movement.
 You are working toward tightening the muscles in the shoulder blades and back area.